hbctraining/reproducibility-tools/lessons/01-Rmarkdown_lesson.md

 Wait, what?

 Did most of that last paragraph seem like a foreign language to you?
 Don't worry, **the goal of this lesson is to cover each of those concepts in much more detail**!
-By the end of the lesson, you can come back to that paragraph and the workflow image below and know exactly what it means.
+By the end of the lesson, you can come back to that paragraph and the workflow image above and will know exactly what it means.

 Ready to get started?